 - A local anaesthetic will be administered to numb your infected tooth, and the surrounding area, to make the process as painless as possible.

-- Dr Olstein will place a dental dam onto your tooth.
+- Dr Olstein will place a dental dam on your tooth.
 This is a thin rubber sheet that isolates your infected tooth from your other teeth—the tooth that Dr Olstein is working on sticks through a small hole in the dam.
 The dam ensures that your root canal is performed in a completely sterile environment.

 - A small hole is made in the affected tooth so that Dr Olstein can access the infection inside.